 c) Nevada Population

-Data Set = Wine Consumption versus Heart Attacks.
+Data Set : Wine Consumption versus Heart Attacks.
 (Alcohol from wine is the independent variable; heart disease deaths is the dependent variable.)
 Is the correlation positive or negative?
 Explain why.
 Is the correlation strong or weak?
 Explain why.

-Open up the “CO2 Annual 2000-2007” data set.
+Data Set: CO2 Annual 2000-2007

 What is the correlation coefficient?